Mall of America: Transit station

-Safety and security
+Notable incidents

 Security personnel

 Behavior Detection Officers (BDOs) are trained in Israel, each one going through at least 240 hours of training.
 As Doug Reynolds, the former Security Director at the mall noted in a congressional testimony in 2008, BDOs are taught to "look for intent, rather than means.
 The objective is to focus on suspicious indicators in three categories: People, vehicles, and unattended items like backpacks, shopping bags, and suitcases."
 This methodology has prepared the mall for a variety of threats, both from terrorists and everyday criminals.

-In 2010, the Minnesota Star Tribune reported that mall security officials were instructed to question or detain individuals exhibiting what they deemed "suspicious behavior".
+In September 2011, the Star Tribune reported that mall security officials were instructed to question or detain individuals exhibiting what they deemed "suspicious behavior".
 Signs of suspicious behavior included photographing air-conditioning ducts, or signs that a shopper was hiding something.
 At the time, some officials within the Bloomington Police Department worried that the mall's security methods may infringe peoples' rights.

 In 2011, NPR's All Things Considered and Morning Edition and PBS's NewsHour both aired programs documenting security abuses by the mall's security personnel.
 On December 31, 2013, members from the First Nations protest movement Idle No More attempted to repeat a successful Native-American round dance held at the mall in 2012, but failed after being stopped by mall security.
 Organizers of the dance, Patricia Shepard and Reyna Crow from Duluth were arrested on site for trespassing.

 In January 2023, a TikTok was posted of a man wearing a T-shirt emblazoned with the slogan Jesus saves and the Coexist (image) logo crossed out being asked to either take it off or leave the mall, the member of security in the video saying "Jesus is associated with religion and it is offending people.
 People have been offended."
 In the video he stated that in another instance he was preaching in the mall and the mall has a policy against religious solicitation.